yupswing/akifox-asynchttp/README.md

            // NOTE: Null in FLASH and JAVASCRIPT var headers:HttpHeaders = response.headers;

-           // HTTP response status (set to 0 if connection error)
+           // HTTP response status (set to 0 if connection error occurs)
            // NOTE: If callbackError is set the errors will be given to that function instead var status:Int = response.status;